dannyramasawmy/Simple-Games/README.md

 # Simple-Games
-A collection of simple games, like rock paper scissors, which could be used as a final project to help teach python to beginners.
+A collection of simple games, like rock paper scissors and blackjack, which could be used as a final project to help teach python to beginners and explore OOD.

 Author: Danny Ramasawmy